shayan0v0n/403Unlocker-cli/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the [LICENSE](https://github.com/403unlocker/403Unlocker-cli/blob/main/LICENSE) file for more information.

 ---